2024 Sponsorship Opportunities

 Specifically, we can connect you through ...

-Landslide 2023: Each year TCLF creates a thematic Landslide® report and digital exhibition about threatened and at-risk cultural landscapes, with the goal of making each site more visible, revealing its value, and promoting public engagement in the form of advocacy and stewardship.
-In 2023, TCLF will commemorate 25 years of advocacy through its annual report, highlighting significant accomplishments and those sites which are still under threat.
-The call for nominations for Landslide 2023 will be issued in February 2023 and the report will be released in the Fall.
+Landslide® 2024: Demonstration Grounds.
+Each year TCLF creates a thematic Landslide report and digital exhibition about threatened and at-risk cultural landscapes, with the goal of making each site more visible, revealing its value, and promoting public engagement in the form of advocacy and stewardship.

 Commensurate with sponsorship level, you have the opportunity to include your logo or name on the program web page, in the digital exhibition, in e-blasts, and recognition in the press release, and elsewhere.